-Seller clears export duties and pays freight to agreed destination port.
+Seller clears export duties and pays freight to the agreed destination port.
 Seller does not have to pay insurance.
-Once goods are onboard ship, the risk shifts to buyer, even though seller organises and pays for transport.
+Once goods are on board ship, the risk shifts to the buyer, even though seller organises and pays for transport.
 Similarly to FOB and FAS, CFR is used for maritime transport only.

 CIF (Cost, Insurance and Freight)

 Same as CFR, except seller must cover insurance, which must be purchased.
 Buyer responsible for goods once they are on deck.